shxclone/intern-notes/IWSP Logs/tri-1-week-3-and-4.md

 ## Day 12 (16/09/25)
 * Started on the first CR - creating 4 batch jobs to generate reports for different levels
 * Completed the CR and moved onto another CR which is similar to the first
-* Wrote the sql queries used to insert batch jobs into the database so DBA on MOE side can replicate
+* Wrote the SQL queries used to insert batch jobs into the database so DBA on MOE side can replicate

 ## Day 13 (17/09/25)
 * Wrapping up the CR, wrote the test case for UAT